Captain-Levi-007/CTF_Writeups/Root-Me/Logs_analysis-web_attack.md

 from membres where id=1)
 ```
-- It is a time base blind sql injection attack it is trying to extract password of userid=1 from members table.
+- It is a time-based blind SQL injection attack, it is trying to extract the password of the userid=1 from the members table.
-- it extract each char from password field and convert it into ascii numeric value using ascii() function.
+- It extracts each character from the password field and converts it into an ASCII numeric value using the ascii() function.
-- then convert it infot binary form using bin() function.
+- then convert it into binary form using the bin() function.
-- After obtaining the binary representation , the payload extracts the first and second bits using the substring() and combines them using concat() function .
+- After obtaining the binary representation, the payload extracts the first and second bits using the substring() and combines them using the concat() function.
-- The exracted two-bit value can produce one of four possible combinations:00,01,10,11.
+- The extracted two-bit value can produce one of four possible combinations:00,01,10,11.
-- FIELD() function is then used to compare the extracted bits against these four possibilities and return a corresponding numeric position
+- The FIELD() function is then used to compare the extracted bits against these four possibilities and return a corresponding numeric position
-- a CASE statement maps each possible result to a different server behavior: immediate response for 00, a 2-second delay for 01, a 4-second delay for 10, and a 6-second delay for 11
+- A CASE statement maps each possible result to a different server behavior: immediate response for 00, a 2-second delay for 01, a 4-second delay for 10, and a 6-second delay for 11

 - Now our best shot is timestamp
 ```